andreasosioxp/mykatas/dateformatter/README.md

 ### 1. Use conjunctions

 Use commas and "and" properly, for example: <code>"1 week, 1 day, 13 hours, and 45 minutes"</code>.

+Note: follow the <a href="https://en.wikipedia.org/wiki/Serial_comma">Oxford Comma</a> rule, i.e., use a comma after the penultimate item in a list of three or more item, before "and" (as in the example above).
+If you only have two items, no comma should be used: <code>1 day and 2 hours</code>.

 ### 2. Provide a compact alternative